obrehmer/tempmail/README.md

 ## Features

 - Temporary email addresses valid for **5 minutes** by default
-- Replying to emails is supported, but only as a direct response to incoming messages.
+- Replying and forwarding to emails is supported, but only as a direct response to incoming messages.
 - Manual **"Reload" button** to instantly generate a new email alias, invalidating the old one
 - Expired aliases are automatically **blacklisted in Postfix** to prevent reuse
 - **No outgoing mail** — receive-only service